Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Alakazam Coin from Murry!_

-After defeating Murry in the Psychic Club, before dueling GR #4, he will give you the coin.
+* After defeating Murry in the Psychic Club, before dueling GR #4, he'll give you the coin.

 ***